An Imperfect Harmony is the debut album by Franco-British musician David Guez.

 David Guez describes his music as “out of step with the times”.

-With a background littered with musical influence - “my great-grandfather and great-uncle were both renowned Oriental musicians, they played the violin and the lute and travelled throughout North Africa”, Guez began writing songs before he could play an instrument.
+With a background littered with musical influence - “my great-grandfather and great-uncle were both renowned Oriental musicians, they played the violin and the lute and travelled throughout North Africa”, David began writing songs before he could play an instrument.

 His obsession with music began after discovering his mother’s record collection and listening to The Beatles over and over again.
 His initial motivation for songwriting was to emulate his musical heroes.
 He was struck by the musical integrity of artists such as Burt Bacharach, Paul McCartney, Donald Fagen, Kate Bush, Kraftwerk, Stevie Wonder and Marvin Gaye.

-Staying true to one’s musical integrity is a theme which has been threaded throughout David’s life and after “many setbacks and false starts” including touring, mainly in the US, working and making records with electronic outfits, with The Real Tuesday Weld, putting out music on labels such as PIAS, Six Degrees, UCMG he learned “it is best not to expect the music industry to help realise one's dreams and solve one's problems, and much wiser to rely on oneself to make things happen.”
+Staying true to one’s musical integrity is a theme which has been threaded throughout David’s life and after “many setbacks and false starts”, including touring, mainly in the US, working and making records with electronic outfits, with The Real Tuesday Weld, putting out music on labels such as PIAS, Six Degrees, UCMG, he learned that “it is best not to expect the music industry to help realise one's dreams and solve one's problems, and much wiser to rely on oneself to make things happen.”